Mighel881/Twitter-client-1/README.md

 The following **optional** features are implemented:

 - [x] User can view more tweets as they scroll with infinite pagination
-- [ ] Improve the user interface and theme the app to feel "twitter branded"
+- [x] Improve the user interface and theme the app to feel "twitter branded"
+  - [x] Display both user's name and screen name for each tweet, mimics twitter's offcial tweet view.
+  - [x] Make all user profiles round, just like how Twitter display them.
+  - [x] Add multiple action buttons: retweet button, like/heart button, and message button.
+  - [x] Set app logo as the twitter icon.
+  - [x] Put app logo on log-in activity page.
-- [ ] Links in tweets are clickable and will launch the web browser
+- [x] Links in tweets are clickable and will launch the web browser
 - [ ] User can tap a tweet to display a "detailed" view of that tweet
 - [ ] User can see embedded image media within the tweet detail view
 - [ ] User can watch embedded video within the tweet